jostmey/DeepNeuralClassifier/README.md

 You must first add the MNIST dataset to Julia.
 Launch `julia` and run `Pkg.add("MNIST")` at the prompt.

-Training the neural network can take several days.
+Training the neural network can take several days or even weeks.
 Set the working directory to this folder and run the following in the command line terminal.

 `julia train.jl > train.out`